Efpophis/LDGCtl/README.md

 X - places the tuner back into "control mode," which turns off meter telemetry.

-' ' - wake up the tuner before sending it any commands.
+[blank space] - wake up the tuner before sending it any commands.

 Placing the tuner in "control mode" prior to issuing a command makes it much easier to parse command responses that come back from the tuner.